 CBP is working to implement full Cargo Release functionality in ACE.
 The first phase of Cargo Release in ACE is currently being piloted in the air mode of transportation.
 CBP will build upon this phase to develop full functionality in ACE.

-In April 2014, CBP will deploy full export processing capabilities in ACE and decommission the Automated Export System
+In April 2014, CBP deployed full export processing capabilities in ACE and decommissioned corresponding processing capabilities in the Automated Export System.

 ACE is working closely with Partner Government Agencies (PGAs) to implement the Single Window, which is part of the International Trade Data System (ITDS) initiative.
 Key single window capabilities have been deployed, including the Document Image System (DIS), PGA Interoperability, and the PGA Message Set.